iamatef/aws-cdk/README.md

 then run `cdk --version` to verify the installation.

-- If you did not bootstrap CDK on your current AWS account, run `cdk bootstrap` to bootstrap CDK on your current AWS account.
+- If you did not bootstrap CDK on your current AWS account, run `cdk bootstrap aws://<AWS_ACCOUNT_ID>/<AWS_REGION>` to bootstrap CDK on your current AWS account.

 2. Create a new folder for the app named `cdk-app`